reactjs/react.dev/beta/src/pages/apis/usestate.md

 <AnatomyStep title="Render state in the UI">

-Use the state in your JSX.
+Use the state in your JSX or component logic.

 </AnatomyStep>